The mechanism of electrical conduction in glassy semiconductors: The topological midgap state and polaron solution of the Su-Schrieffer-Heeger Hamiltonian

-In the main text, we illustrate the soliton and polaron solutions at a non-vanishing value of $\epsilon = 0.1$~eV, as would be appropriate for chalcogenides.
-The rest of the parameters are as follows: $t_0 = 3.0$~eV, $\kappa = 2.1$~eV/\AA, and $\alpha = 1.5$~eV/\AA.
+In the main text, we illustrate the soliton and polaron solutions at a non-vanishing value of $\epsilon = 0.1$~$\mathrm{eV}$, as would be appropriate for chalcogenides.
+The rest of the parameters are as follows: $t_0 = 3.0$~$\mathrm{eV}$, $\kappa = 2.1$~$\mathrm{eV}$/\AA, and $\alpha = 1.5$~$\mathrm{eV}$/\AA.
 Both solutions are qualitatively and quantitatively similar to solutions obtained at $\epsilon=0$, consistent with the notion that these excitations come about owing to the charge-density wave, while the non-vanishing electronegativity variation is a perturbation.